Can The American Flag Be Reclaimed From Trump? It's Complicated

 Not everyone, though, is ready to display the flag yet; even if the shadow of hatred that's hung over it these past four years has been lifted, it's still complicated.
 Paul says her feelings toward the cloth symbol have shifted a little, but she won't be going out of her way to embrace it.
 "You won't find me wearing a red, white, and blue evening gown anytime soon.
 I may just be slightly less wary when I see one in someone's yard, car, or on their sleeveless tee.
 Maybe," she explains.
 "I don't foresee myself doing any reclaiming."

-Biden's win will not erase the times white nationalists terrorized people — especially within marginalized communities — under the flag in recent years.
+Biden's win will not erase the times white nationalists terrorised people — especially within marginalised communities — under the flag in recent years.
 His victory doesn't magically break down the racist systems upon which our country was built.
 The American flag hasn't been a symbol of hope for many people for a long time now, so is there any real chance that might change?

 For some, the answer to that is clear.
 "I feel very uneasy whenever I see the American flag emoji in someone's Twitter bio or name.
 Does that individual actually believe in unity or is it a warning to minorities like me that the individual may be against us?
 From my experience, it's always the latter," says Vatika.
 "I will not accept the American flag until true justice is served for all the Black lives that have been murdered by the police who have this exact flag on their uniform, until Indigenous Americans get their land back, until immigrants don't have to struggle just to seek asylum, until the LGBT+ community has full rights, until women and femme-aligned individuals can choose what they want to do with their bodies.
 I will wait for the country to truly unify before ever flying a flag myself."